TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/GlobalTypo3Options/Index.rst

 There are only a very few scenarios imaginable where it makes sense to allow access to those files.
-In most cases backend users such as editors must not have the option to upload/edit PHP files or other files which could harm the TYPO3 instance when misused.
-Even if you trust your backend users, keep in mind that a less-restrictive "fileDenyPattern" would enable an attacker to compromise the system if he/she only gained access to the TYPO3 backend with a normal, unprivileged user account.
+In most cases backend users such as editors must not have the option to upload/edit PHP files or other files which could harm the TYPO3 CMS instance when misused.
+Even if you trust your backend users, keep in mind that a less-restrictive "fileDenyPattern" would enable an attacker to compromise the system if he/she only gained access to the TYPO3 CMS backend with a normal, unprivileged user account.

 The PHP variable reads: $TYPO3\_CONF\_VARS['BE']['fileDenyPattern']